English Literature (OCR)

 In A level English Literature, you will develop skills of effective communication that will stay with you for life.
 The empathy gained from literary study is well-documented and is at the heart of our classroom discussions.
 You will learn how to construct persuasive and sustained written arguments, embracing critical perspectives, historical performances, and the everchanging social and literary contexts in which texts are written and in which we continue to read them.

-Revisit The Handmaid’s Tale in the #MeToo era.
-Explore racial and cultural identity in Homegoing, Small Island, and other modern novels.
-Compare all-male and gender-nonbinary productions of Twelfth Night.
+Revisit The Handmaid’s Tale in the era of fast-moving changes in global women’s rights.
+Explore racial and cultural identity in Homegoing, Americanah, Normal people and other modern novels.
+Compare how different performances of Othello expose changing views on prejudices and power struggles over time.
 And discover what Chaucer still has to teach us about inequalities in our own society over 600 years since he founded the concept of vernacular English literature.

 Topics studied